OpenDSA/OpenDSA/RST/source/Glossary.rst

       In set notation, elements :math:`x` and :math:`y` of a set are comparable under a given relation :math:`R` if either :math:`xRy` or :math:`yRx`.
+      In programming, the property of a data type such that two elements of the type can be compared to determine if they the same (a weaker version), or which of the two is larger (a stronger version).
+This stronger version requires that the type define a :term:`total order`.

    comparator (or comparator function)
       A function given as a parameter to a method of a library